 - Connecting with their victim on social media and dating sites,

 - Luring the victim into sexual behavior, and

 - Using recordings of the incident to extort and blackmail the victim.

 The most common online sextortion scam that we see looks something like this…

 1. The “Too Good to Be True” Fake Profile

 First, the sextortionist will create a fake profile on a social media or dating site.
-These sites include Tinder, Bumble, Google Hangouts, Instagram, and Snapchat.
+These sites include Tinder, Bumble, Google Hangouts, Instagram, and Snapchat (article: how to report a snapchat account).
 Sites like these let anonymous sextortion scammers find or connect with unsuspecting victims who have public profiles.